-Late Pick Up: Parents are expected to pick up their children no later than 6:00 PM (ASK, Holiday Care, and Summer programs), depending on the programs in which their child is enrolled.
-If the parent arrives later than these times, a late fine of $15.00 per 15-minute increment will be charged.
+Late Pick Up: Parents are expected to pick up their children no later than 6:00 PM, depending on the programs in which their child is enrolled.
+If the parent arrives later than this time, a late fine of $15.00 per child, per 15-minute increment will be charged.
 After two late pick-ups, it is considered chronic.
 Chronic lateness is grounds for cancellation of childcare.

 Early Dismissal: When schools are scheduled for an early dismissal for parent/teacher conferences or other staff workshops, HTSACC provides child care from school dismissal until 6 PM.
 If your child is regularly enrolled for After School Kids on a day that the early dismissal falls on, no additional steps need to be taken.
 If your child DOES NOT attend After School Kids on the day of the early dismissal, but you need to use the program, you must contact the HTSACC office to confirm we can accommodate the drop in.
-There is an additional fee of $45 per child for the additional day of attendance.
+There is a drop in fee for the additional day of attendance.
 Children cannot be signed in and out on conference days or for any other reason.
 If you sign them out of the program for the day, they may not return.